Kin + Carta unites its global team with Slack

 Imagine assembling the best talent and resources from around the world to identify innovative opportunities for your business.
 That’s the driving force behind digital transformation services provider Kin + Carta.

-Kin + Carta go beyond the typical agency model by bringing together more than 1,600 expert technologists, strategists and creatives across four continents and 12 offices.
-Their mission: help clients produce next-generation products and services for consumers.
+Kin + Carta goes beyond the typical agency model by bringing together more than 1,600 expert technologists, strategists and creatives across four continents and 12 offices.
+Its mission: help clients produce next-generation products and services for consumers.

-Headquartered in London, Kin + Carta works with leading organisations in industries ranging from healthcare and agriculture to financial services and retail.
-By collaborating with clients using Slack, Kin + Carta’s global network of employees provides top-notch collaborative services while optimising client experiences.
+Headquartered in London, Kin + Carta works with leading organizations in industries ranging from health care and agriculture to financial services and retail.
+By collaborating with clients using Slack, Kin + Carta’s global network of employees provides top-notch collaborative services while optimizing client experiences.

 “With Slack, we can enable the growth of our culture at the same time we enable the growth of our business.”